omenansiemen/net-serializer/README.md

 }
 ```

 With the above template the following data can be serialized.
+Note that template shape must overlap with the data shape, otherwise serialization will crash on exception!

 ````javascript
 const data = {